Smart Language Learner

 How Much Does Yabla Cost?

-Yabla costs $9.95/month, but you can get a discount by signing up for multiple months at a time.
+Yabla costs $12.95/month, but you can get a discount by signing up for multiple months at a time.

-Especially the Annual plan offers an interesting discount of almost $20.
+Especially the Annual plan offers a cool discount of $55.

 A Yabla subscription only gives you access to one language of your choice.
-With Yabla’s competitor FluentU, you’ll still have access to all their languages, but their plans are more expensive.
+With Yabla’s competitor FluentU, you have access to all their languages, but their plans are more expensive.

 Yabla Spanish Free Videos